Alaatohamy/E-commerce/README.md

 - Has node server to be able to complete your order through strip payment
 - The local state handled by redux
+- Styling handled by css in js through styled-components